cokoroafor11/password-manager/README.md

 ```

 ## Usage
-The application is run through the command line, which gives you the following options which enable you to perform any necessary tasks
+The application is run through the password_manager.py file, which provides you with the following tasks that you may perform.

 ```
 Welcome to password manager.
 What would you like to do?